A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Transport Instructions

-\signpost{Segmentation} If an \mtp program wants to send out a burst of data that does not fit into one packet (e.g., after retransmitting a lost segment, a TCP ack may considerably advance the send window), it does not need to issue separate \emph{pkt\_gen} instructions per packet.
-Instead, it issues one instruction, with one blueprint instance and segmentation rules.
-The blueprint's payload describes the location (in the TX ordered data unit) and size of the entire burst of data to send out.
-A segmentation rule is of the form \emph{[field, first, mid, last]}.
-Suppose that a sequence of $N$ packets will be generated during segmentation. \emph{first} specifies the value of \emph{field} for the first packet, \emph{last} specifies that for the last packet, and \emph{mid} for all the $N-2$ packets in the middle.
+\signpost{Segmentation} When an \mtp program needs to send a burst of data that does not fit in a single packet, it does not issue one \emph{pkt\_gen} instruction per packet.
+Instead, it issues a single \emph{pkt\_gen} instruction with one blueprint instance and its associated segmentation rules.
+The blueprint payload specifies the total data to be transmitted, while segmentation rules describe how that payload is split across packets and how selected header fields evolve across the resulting packet sequence.
+A segmentation rule has the form \emph{[field, first, mid, last]}, where \emph{field} is the header field to be updated during segmentation.
+If segmentation produces $N$ packets, \emph{first} specifies the value of \emph{field} in the first packet, \emph{mid} in the $N-2$ middle packets, and \emph{last} in the final packet.
 Segmentation rules and their unique IDs are conveyed to the target \emph{once} via \emph{register\_seg\_rule}.
 At run-time, \emph{pkt\_gen} instructions can include a segmentation rule ID to be used for the corresponding packet blueprint.